Quantum entanglement and Bell inequality violation at colliders: Qubits: baryons, top quarks, leptons and photons

 \subsubsection{Bell inequalities}

 The same method presented in Section \ref{sec:qubits:top:bell} for the top-quark pairs can be followed here.
-The values of the observable $ \mathfrak{m}_{12}$, are shown in Fig.~\ref{fig:m1m2tau} across the entire kinematic space \cite{Fabbrichesi:2022ovb} for the hadron collider.
-These results confirms the qualitative analysis of entanglement in Section \ref{sec:qubit:tau:entanglement}: Entanglement is close to maximal (that is, $\mathfrak{m}_{12}$ close to 2) for large scattering angles whenever the invariant mass of the $\tau$-lepton pairs selects one of the two possible channels with either the photon or the $Z$-boson exchange dominating.
+To make the discussion simpler, we focus on the case in which the $\tau$-lepton pairs are produced at a lepton collider.
+The values of the observable $ \mathfrak{m}_{12}$, are shown in Fig.~\ref{fig:m1m2tau} across the entire kinematic space \cite{Fabbrichesi:2022ovb} for existing and future $e^+$-$e^-$ machines.
+The results are similar in the case of a hadron collider (with a little modulation because of the parton luminosity functions) and confirm the qualitative analysis of entanglement in Section \ref{sec:qubit:tau:entanglement}: Entanglement is close to maximal (that is, $\mathfrak{m}_{12}$ close to 2) for large scattering angles whenever the invariant mass of the $\tau$-lepton pairs selects one of the two possible channels with either the photon or the $Z$-boson exchange dominating.